Tactics for Helping Physical Therapy Patients Lose Weight

 To further your career in physical therapy, visit Med Travelers to learn more about travel jobs for allied health professionals.

 One new technological option for therapists to use with patients is CAREN: Computer Assisted Rehabilitation Environment.
-Dr. Lev Kalika, a physical therapist and chiropractor who owns New York Dynamic Neuromuscular Rehabilitation & Physical Therapy, touts the benefits for patients who engage in CAREN therapy.
+Dr. Lev Kalika, a physical therapist and chiropractor who owns New York Dynamic Neuromuscular Rehabilitation & Physical Therapy touts the benefits of CAREN therapy patients.
 “CAREN requires patients to do different physical activities while balancing on a moving platform,” Kalika explains.
 “It’s quite a workout.”

 The CAREN system also offers immediate feedback for therapists to track whether muscles are working properly while on the machine.
 The combined rehabilitative exercises and advanced physical results can become the backbone of both the patient’s therapy and weight loss.

 Therapists can promote hydration for optimized weight loss.

 Dr. Karena Wu, a leading physical therapist who owns ActiveCare Physical Therapy and is a regular visitor on shows like Dr. Oz and The Doctors, teaches that the liquids a patient ingests can make a big difference in therapeutic outcomes and weight loss.
 “The body is 70 percent water, and it needs to be well hydrated for cellular functions to participate in the healing process,” Wu says.
 “Having patients drink more water helps in the therapeutic benefit and can also make them feel more full, which will help them eat less.”

 Other liquids may be more harmful than helpful in both weight loss and therapy.
 Therapists can coach patients on “avoiding drinking during healing,” Wu reminds.
 “Alcohol has an inflammatory effect.
 Limited or cessation of alcohol can help shed pounds while the body recovers.”